out4b/cdif/README.md

       }
     }

 Since this model contains an abstract action call interface with arbitrary arguments definition, it would be flexible to support any kind of device API interface.
-By utilizing this common device model, CDIF design hopes to provide a common API interface for IoT devices.
+By utilizing this common device model, CDIF design hopes to provide a web based common API interface for IoT devices.

+Unlike UPnP's device model which represents services as URLs and requires another service discovery step to resolve the full service model, CDIF's common device model tries to integrates all the discovered services (by underlying network stack) together to present the full capabilities of a device, and won't expose any "service discovery" framework API interface anymore, hoping to simplify client design.
+In addition, the service, arguments, state variables definitions in CDIF's common device model are indexed by their keys for easier addressing.

+But still, due to the design of underlying network protocols such as Z-Wave, framework could take hours and progressively update this model to reflect new capabilities reported by the device.
+In this case, to uncover new device capabilities, client may need to refresh this model by invoking ```get-spec``` RESTful API interface at different times. please refer to [cdif-openzwave](https://github.com/out4b/cdif-openzwave) for a example on this.

 Features
 --------